Filter (video)

 A video filter is a software component that performs some operation on a multimedia stream.
 Multiple filters can be used in a chain, known as a filter graph, in which each filter receives input from its upstream filter, processes the input and outputs the processed video to its downstream filter.

-With regards to video encoding three categories of filters can be distinguished:
+With regard to video encoding three categories of filters can be distinguished: